 8. Financial Filing Requirements in Brazil

-Business startups and already existing companies in Brazil must file and report annual financial statements and an annual tax return.
+Business startups and already existing companies must undertake tax filing in Brazil.
 Small or Medium Sized Enterprise (SME) companies may have simpler and less extensive financial reporting requirements.

 9. Starting Costs